4 easy ways to optimize your Adobe licensing spend

 Speaking of volume discounts, we have two words for you: bulk purchasing.

 A bulk purchase typically starts with 100 licenses, but the more you buy, the more you save.
 Consider bulk purchasing of Acrobat, for example.
 When buying over 100 Acrobat licenses, you have the option to seek special pricing with Adobe.
-This is typically on a case-by-case basis, but it’s usually designed for businesses still using perpetual models.
+This is typically on a case-by-case basis, but it’s usually designed for organizations still using perpetual models.

 If you’re willing to switch from perpetual to subscription licenses, purchase in bulk, and move them under a single VIP agreement, you can achieve even greater discounts.